NetLogo/LevelSpace/README.md

 ```

-Report the full path, including the .nlogo file name, of the model.
+Report the full path, including the file name of the model.
 If a list of models is given, a list of paths is reported.